Skip to main content

 WHAT IS INFORMATION MANAGEMENT?

+The emerging field of information management is concerned mainly with the process used to collect, store, manage, distribute and preserve information.
+It also involves the valuation of data as an asset, the practical application of information to achieve organizational objectives, and the strategic planning of information-focused activities.
+This includes how information is used and the social and ethical implications of its use.
 The Information Management Body of Knowledge describes information management as encompassing six knowledge areas: business benefits, business information, business processes information, business strategy, information systems and information technology.
-While the term business is embedded in this framework, these knowledge areas are critical to all types of organizations public, private, and not-for-profit.
+While the term business is embedded in this framework, these knowledge areas are critical to all types of organizations public, private and not-for-profit.
 The field also includes four process areas: business change, business operations, performance management and project management.

 WHO TYPICALLY EARNS A MASTER’S OF INFORMATION MANAGEMENT?

 The answer varies across programs because institutions have unique curriculum and admissions requirements.
 The University of Washington MSIM, offered online, attracts early- and mid-career professionals who want to advance in their careers into managerial roles, deepen or augment their expertise, or change their career path into the IM field.
-Master’s of information management candidates at the UW do not need an academic or professional background in technology or management— the MSIM program welcomes individuals from all backgrounds and supports a variety of career goals.
-While some students have computing, information systems, management, or data analytics experience, they might lack strategic leadership skills; others want to complement their undergraduate degree with a STEM credential or to switch careers entirely.
+Master’s of information management candidates at the UW do not need an academic or professional background in technology or management — the MSIM program welcomes individuals from all backgrounds and supports a variety of career goals.
+While some students have computing, information systems, management or data analytics experience, they might lack strategic leadership skills; others want to complement their undergraduate degree with a STEM credential or to switch careers entirely.

-For the MSIM programs with a work experience requirement, intake occupations may include IT roles such as business analyst, database designer, software developer, product managers, information systems specialist, etc..
-The degree also attracts folks from all types of occupations outside of IT such as functional area specialists and managers in marketing, finance, accounting, human resources, administration and social work.
+For the MSIM programs with a work experience requirement, intake occupations may include IT roles such as business analyst, database designer, software developer, product managers, information systems specialist, etc. The degree also attracts folks from all types of occupations outside of IT such as functional area specialists and managers in marketing, finance, accounting, human resources, administration and social work.
 MSIM applicants work across all industry sectors such as health care, biotech, finance, marketing, agriculture, education, technology and commerce.
 Some work for nonprofit, research or public organizations.

 WHAT DO MASTER OF INFORMATION MANAGEMENT CANDIDATES STUDY?